Juan-Nathan/waze-churn-prediction/README.md

-# 🚗 Waze User Churn Prediction using App Usage Data
+# 🚗 Waze User Churn Prediction

 This project applies advanced data analytics in Python to predict monthly **user churn** in the Waze application using a synthetic dataset that simulates real-world application usage and user behavior.
 Churn measures the number of users who either uninstalled or stopped using the Waze app.